thiagosfsilva/SAMED_PPGEB/README.md

 # Statistical Analysis and Modeling of Ecological Data
 ### Graduate Program in Ecology and Biodiversity, UNESP - São Paulo State University, Rio Claro, Brazil

+Visit the course website: (https://thiagosfsilva.github.io/ecostats/)

-This is the home of the postgraduate course in "Statistical Analysis and Modeling of Ecological Data", offered by the Graduate Program in Ecology and Biodiversity, UNESP-Rio Claro.
+This is the home of the postgraduate course in "Statistical Analysis and Modeling of Ecological Data", offered by the [Graduate Program in Ecology and Biodiversity](http://ib.rc.unesp.br/#!/departamentos/ecologia/pos-graduacao-em-ecologia-e-biodiversidade/), [IB - UNESP Rio Claro](http://ib.rc.unesp.br/).

 ### Course Overview

 This course will (hopefully) teach you how to *think* statistically.
-Unlike most statistical courses, this will not be a "buffet" of statistical tests (that usually paired with flowchart of "how to choose your test"😱 - I loathe statistical "testing").
+Unlike most statistical courses, this will not be a "buffet" of statistical tests (usually paired with a flowchart of "how to choose your test" :man_facepalming:).
+Null hypothesis testing is almost useless, as you learn in this course.

 If we succeed in this course, you should be able to *understand* enough statistical thinking to indentify, learn and apply any statistical analysis, to any ecological data.
 The keyword here is *understanding*, meaning **not** blindly following a recipe without really understanding what you' re doing.
 Sadly, statistics is not like cooking.